 Instructions

-- Portion and shape the dough.
-Punch down the risen dough to remove air bubbles and divide it into 4 equal pieces.
-Shape each piece into a ball and roll them on the countertop to seal the bottom and create a uniform dough round.
+- Portion the dough and second rise.
+Punch down the dough and divide into 4 equal pieces.
+Shape each into a smooth ball by folding under and rolling on the countertop to seal the bottom.
+Place on a lightly oiled pan, brush with oil, and cover with sustainable cling film.
+Let rise 30 minutes until visibly puffy and more airy-looking with a slight sheen.

 Notes